KMU-Dev/meetify/README.md

 We use our Jenkins server to build this project.
 So if you are unsatisfied with that, you can build it on your own.
 Our project is open source!

+## Update

+Click the TamperMonkey extension icon on the top-right of your Chrome, and then click the Dashboard button.
+In installed script page, find the meetify script and click the last updated column, it will check for update and update it automatically.

 ## Bug report

 Go to our [GitHub issue tracker](https://github.com/KMU-Dev/meetify/issues) and submit your issue.